kubeshop/kusk-gateway/docs/getting-started/deploy-an-api.md

 # Quickstart

-Now that you've installed Kusk Gateway, let's have a look of how you can use OpenAPI to configure the operational and functional parts of your API.
+Now that you've installed Kusk Gateway, let's have a look at how you can use OpenAPI to configure the operational and functional parts of your API.

-### 1. Create your API manifest
+### **1. Create an API Manifest**

 Create the file `api.yaml`